A wood-fired, nordic style mobile sauna

 in extraordinary places

-Every now and then the sauna pops up in extra special wild locations.
-Join us for a curated sauna experience.
+Every now and then the sauna pops up in wild locations off the beaten track.
+Join us for curated sauna experiences.

 Why Sauna?